SovereignCloudStack/website/_i18n/en/_posts/blog/2021-11-25-garloff-gaiax.md

 unrealistically high, to which statements from politics such as "Moonshot" have certainly contributed.
-In many cases, goals were projected onto Gaia-X that did not correspond to reality at all, such as the hope that a European hyperscaler would arise through government intervention with the help of Gaia-X, which would suppress the worrisome influence of the American platforms.
+In many cases, goals were projected onto Gaia-X that did not correspond to reality at all, such as the hope that a European hyperscaler would be created through government intervention with the help of Gaia-X to suppress the worrisome influence of the American platforms.

-The approach of Gaia-X is different: Verifiable standards are to be created, with the help of which transparency is created, which allows services from different providers to be combined automatically.
+The approach of Gaia-X is different: Verifiable standards are created to provide transparency, which then allows services from different providers to be combined automatically.
 The transparency should not only ensure technical compatibility and characterize the corresponding interfaces, but in particular also contain aspects such as control, security and data protection.
-These enable users to make a conscious decision as to which combination of offers meets their requirements.
+This enables users to make a conscious decision as to which combination of offers meets their requirements.
 The transparency of European data protection regulations thus also allows legally compliant use.
 The transparency is represented by certifiable and verifiable